DanHodgson12/my-cook-book/README.md

 The Home page consists of the following:

 - Heading.
+- Information about the application.
+  - This allows the user to [understand the concept behind the application](#user-stories).
+- Instructions on how to use the application.
-- Information about the application and how to use it.
+  - This allows the user to [understand how to use the application](#user-stories).
 - Several clickable buttons which link to their respective pages:
   - __Sign In__ - This takes the user to the Sign In page.
   - __Register__ - This takes the user to the Register page.